kivikakk/hdx/README.md

   something.
   * Bonus: HEAD versions of ~everything actually build (*and check*), even on nix-darwin.
 Quite a few things in Nixpkgs won't.
 (See [Hacks](#hacks).)
-* You want to mess with the Python version used by the whole toolchain, without having to (a) override all of them and (b) subsequently understand all of them in Nixpkgs when they refuse to build or quietly give you dynamic linking errors at runtime.
+* You can mess with the Python version used by the whole toolchain, without having to (a) override all of them and (b) subsequently understand all of them in Nixpkgs when they refuse to build or quietly give you dynamic linking errors at runtime.
 * The reason I wanted this: you can use Amaranth and/or Yosys in "development mode", and have your on-disk checkouts of them used by the whole toolchain.